This guide contains overview GDP Program information:

 The MRACDS(GDP) Program is structured to enhance and support the acquisition of knowledge and skills of GDPs and provide a structured approach to Continuing Professional Development (CPD).

-MRACDS(GDP) is an achievable step to RACDS Membership.
+MRACDS(GDP) is an achievable step to RACDS Membership and an alternate pathway towards obtaining Fellowship.
 On its own it is not a registrable qualification to practice dentistry in Australia or New Zealand.

 Definition of RACDS Membership (GDP)